intershop/intershop-pwa/docs/guides/migrations.md

 Tests emulating HTTP errors now have to use the helper function `makeHttpError` from [`ish-core/utils/dev/api-service-utils`](../../src/app/core/utils/dev/api-service-utils.ts).

 We removed grouping folders of shared components in extensions and sub projects for a better overview.
-You can migrate using the script `node schematics/migration/0.22-to-0.23`.
+You can migrate using the script `node schematics/migration/0.22-to-0.23` (for running this script Git version 2.28 or above is recommended since earlier versions resulted in problems).

 ## 0.20 to 0.21